 A STRONGER ECONOMY

 The promise made in 2013 for one million new jobs to be created within five years was delivered ahead of schedule.
-1,183,800 more Australians are in jobs since September 2013 (as at October 2018).
+More than 1.2 million more Australians are in jobs since September 2013.
 Nearly 60% of these have been full time jobs.

 412,000 more jobs were created in 2017 alone – the most jobs created in a calendar year on record.